Mike Rinder: Vexatious litigation

-In the early 1990s, when the internet was in its infancy, internet startups could be intimidated by the threat of litigation by the church but a decade later those same companies were now large corporations with the resources to defend themselves and lobbied for legislation that shielded them from user liabilities, "loser pays" laws that indemnify the church if they lose a lawsuit, and anti-SLAPP laws that prohibit them from using lawsuits to financially drain a critic into submission.
-Lawsuits against individual critics did continue but clever defendants began using the process of discovery to circumvent Scientology's copyright infringement claims by deliberately introducing secret church documents into evidence, making them part of the public record and thus viewable by anyone.
-An example of this "boomerang effect" was the 1993 case Church of Scientology International v.
+In the decade that followed, criticism of the Church became bolder, more public and consistently negative.
+In the early 1990s, when the Internet was in its infancy, internet startups could be intimidated by the threat of litigation by the Church.
+But a decade later, those same companies were now large corporations with the resources to defend themselves.
+They successfully lobbied for legislation that shielded them with "loser pays" laws that would indemnify the Church if it lost a lawsuit, and anti-SLAPP laws that prohibited the Church from using lawsuits to financially drain a critic into submission.
+Although Scientology continued to sue individual critics, defendants began using discovery to introduce secret church documents into evidence, making them part of the public record, and thus viewable by anyone.
+An example of this was the 1993 case Church of Scientology International v.
 Fishman and Geertz.

-According to Rinder, the Time Warner lawsuit is ultimately what was responsible for "shattering the cone of silence" concerning criticism of Scientology.
-In the decade that followed, criticism became bolder, more public and consistently negative especially in the media.

 Awards and charitable work

+In 2018, Rinder co-founded The Aftermath Foundation, a nonprofit which helps people escape from Scientology, and connects former Sea Org members with housing, work and other support upon leaving the church.
+He was a board member of the Foundation.
+After his death, the board unanimously agreed to change the name in his honor to The Michael J. Rinder Aftermath Foundation.

-Mike Rinder was co-executive producer of the show Leah Remini: Scientology and the Aftermath in 2019 and 2020 when the show was nominated for the Emmy Awards, winning an Emmy for Outstanding Hosted Nonfiction Series Or Special - 2020.
+Rinder was co-executive producer of the show Leah Remini: Scientology and the Aftermath in 2019 and 2020 when the show was nominated for the Emmy Awards, winning an Emmy for Outstanding Hosted Nonfiction Series Or Special – 2020.

-In 2018, Mike Rinder co-founded The Aftermath Foundation, a nonprofit which helps people escape from scientology, and connects former Sea Org members with housing, work and other support upon leaving the church.
-Rinder is a board member of the foundation.

-In 2019, CHILD USA awarded Mike Rinder and Leah Remini the Barbara Blaine Trailblazer Award for having "taken a brave, public stand for justice and given voice to many of Scientology's victims."
-As of 2023, Rinder sits on the CHILD USA board of directors where he helps to "[change] the laws in numerous states across the US with legislation enacted to make it possible for victims to pursue their day in court."
+In 2019, CHILD USA awarded Rinder and Leah Remini the Barbara Blaine Trailblazer Award for having "taken a brave, public stand for justice and given voice to many of Scientology's victims."
+Rinder sat on the CHILD USA board of directors where he helped to "[change] the laws in numerous states across the US with legislation enacted to make it possible for victims to pursue their day in court."

-Personal life
+Personal life and death

-Rinder had three children with his first wife Cathy: daughter Taryn, son Benjamin, and another daughter, Kimberley, who died in infancy.

-In 2012, his partner, Christie King Collbran, gave birth to the couple's son, Jack.
-In 2013, Rinder and Christie married, and he became stepfather to her son, Shane.

-According to his blog, he now lives in Palm Harbor, Florida with his wife, son and stepson.
+Rinder had two children with his first wife Cathy, daughter Taryn and son Benjamin.
+A second daughter died shortly after her birth in 1982.
+In 2012, his partner, Christie King Collbran, gave birth to the couple's son.
+In 2013, Rinder and Christie married, and he became stepfather to her older son.
+According to his blog, he last lived in Palm Harbor, Florida, with his wife, son and stepson.

+In June 2023, it was announced that Rinder had developed advanced esophageal cancer.
+He died from cancer at a Palm Harbor hospice facility, on January 5, 2025, at the age of 69.
+Tracey McManus, who covered Scientology for the Tampa Bay Times (2015–2024), said that Rinder was "an invaluable resource for journalists" and that "with Mike's death, the world lost institutional knowledge about a secretive organization that continues to impact people's lives.
+But he leaves a legacy that will continue to play a role in the understanding of Scientology for decades to come."